httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Does Not Support Client Algorithm and Returns an Error

-The client requests a "sha" `Digest`, the server generates a content advertising "sha-256" and "sha-512".

-While {{ex-server-selects-unsupported-algorithm}} shows a server ignoring the digest algorithm requested by the client, that is not the sole possible choice.
-For example, the server is also free to return an error response advertising a list of supported algorithms.
-However, this specification does not define any standard for such content.
+{{ex-server-selects-unsupported-algorithm}} is an example where a server ignores the client's preferred digest algorithm.
+Alternatively a server can also reject the request and return an error.

+In this example, the client requests a "sha" `Digest`, and the server returns an error with problem details {{?RFC7807}} contained in the content.
+The problem details contain a list of the digest algorithms that the server supports.
+This is purely an example, this specification does not specify any format or requirements for such content.

 ~~~ http-message
 GET /items/123 HTTP/1.1